-I’m originally from the rural south.
-Don’t let that fool you, though, I went to college… twice!
+I’m from the rural south, but don’t let that fool you, I went to college… twice!
 I like books, dogs, and being outside.

 My teaching philosophy:

 Education is a rite of passage, and the educator’s role is to bear experience and guidance on a learner’s journey toward self empowerment (one unavoidably fraught with challenges, confusion, and contradictions)—not to vend parceled knowledge.
 The learner must accept that journey, and resolve its many conflicts for himself, it cannot be done for him.
 The value of the learning experience is in the very having of it, in overcoming its difficulties.

 The following is an excerpt from a letter that I wrote to a student whose work I critiqued via correspondence.